-Somewhere between what your ego would have you do, and your body wants to do, there’s a middle ground of enough weight to make progress, and so much that you’re going to get hurt.
+Somewhere between what your ego would have you do, and your body wants to do, there’s a middle ground of enough weight to make progress, and not so much that you’re going to get hurt.

 As long as you work within the boundaries I set in whichever VIGOR Training program you follow, which includes your sets, rep ranges, and rest periods, you will make progress as long as you remain consistent.